usmanwardag/dollar_bot/README.md

 ## How to Contribute

-To contribute to the project, please refer to the [CONTRIBUTING.md](https://github.com/usmanwardag/dollar_bot/blob/main/CONTRIBUTING.md)
+We would be happy to receive contributions!
+If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/usmanwardag/dollar_bot/blob/main/CONTRIBUTING.md)

 ## Future RoadMap

 ## Contributors